 American Revolution paperback

-The paperback of our book Gibraltar: The Greatest Siege in British History was published in the United States by Penguin on 12th March.
+The paperback of our book Gibraltar: The Greatest Siege in British History was published in the United States by Penguin in March 2019.
 It is available in all good bookshops and online, and the ISBN is 9780735221642.
 The book is also available as a hardback, paperback, audiobook and e-book.
 See our Gibraltar page for further details.

 A lovely review in Military History magazine starts: “It may surprise students of American history to learn that one of the most strategically important campaigns of the Revolutionary War was conducted on the far side of the Atlantic Ocean—in fact, in the Mediterranean Sea.
 British authors and archaeologists Roy and Lesley Adkins relate the story of that extraordinary campaign in their book.”